mdeller-ping/pf-jwt-bearer-dotnet-sample/README.md

 ## Assumptions

 Your PingFederate runtime is available at the URL https://auth.example.com.
-Anytime you see this URL below, you'll want to update it to align with your reality.
+You are running this sample dotnet application locally, and it will be available at http://localhost:5000.
+Update accordingly.

 ## PingFederate Access Token Manager